About New Prospects

 WHAT ALUMNI SAY

-At the time of this writing, Rehabs.com has received four alumni reviews for New Prospects.
-Three of the reviews are very positive, while one of the reviews is negative.
+At the time of this writing, Rehabs.com has received six alumni reviews for New Prospects.
+Five of the reviews are very positive, while one is negative.

-The positive reviews praised the treatment program and its effectiveness.
-Alum Cynthia wrote: "This was the best 30 day program I have ever been to.
+The positive reviews provided praise on the treatment program and its effectiveness.
+Alum Cynthia wrote representatively: "This was the best 30-day program I have ever been to.
 I recommend it to everyone."

-Note, in 2014, New Prospects was the subject of a controversy involving a janitor who was accused of sexually assaulting three women at the facility.
+In 2014, NBC Connecticut reported that New Prospects had a janitor accused of sexually assaulting three women at the facility.
 The allegations were reported to police by staff.
+The janitor was arrested.